mvo5/chpasswd-ldap-flask/README.md

 $ vi config.py
 ```

-Configure apache to use "chpasswd.wsgi"
+Configure apache to use "chpasswd.wsgi" in a https context, the
+service will not run on plain http because of the security
+implications it has.

 To run the tests: